 - A. Required Period of Law Practice.
-An applicant shall have been admitted to the practice of law for a minimum of five years, of which a minimum of two years immediately preceding the application must have been in the practice of law within the State of Arizona, during the five years immediately preceding the application, shall have engaged in legal service in workers' compensation (as defined in Section I of the Rules and Regulations of the Arizona Board of Legal Specialization) on an annual basis equivalent to at least 40% of a full-time practice (at least 16 hours per week). - B. Substantial Involvement in Workers' Compensation Law.
+An applicant shall have been admitted to the practice of law for a minimum of five years, of which a minimum of two years immediately preceding the application must have been in the practice of law within the State of Arizona. - B. Substantial Involvement in Workers' Compensation Law.
 An applicant shall make a satisfactory showing, as determined by the BLS, in accordance with objective and verifiable standards, based upon advice of the Workers' Compensation Advisory Commission, of substantial involvement in the field of workers' compensation law.